How to Build a Personal AI Stack in 2026: The Right Tools for Every Part of Your Day

 Common Mistakes When Building an AI Stack

 Paying for tools that overlap.
-The most common waste is having two tools that do the same job.
-If ChatGPT Plus includes DALL-E and you are also paying for Midjourney, you are paying twice for image generation.
+The most common waste is two tools that do the same job.
+If ChatGPT Plus includes image generation and you are also paying for Midjourney, you are paying twice for visuals.
 If you have Notion AI, you may not need a separate grammar tool.
 Audit for overlap before adding anything new.

 Adding tools faster than you use them.
 Signing up for three new tools in a week and barely opening any of them is how most people end up with a large monthly AI bill and minimal AI productivity.
 Add one new tool, use it for at least two weeks, then decide whether it earns its place before adding the next.